muturgan/northern_lights_rust/README.md

 - run the application with the **./scripts.sh dev** (make sure you have **rust** installed, this application was tested on **1.80** rust version)
 - open a browser on a **{APP_HOST}:{APP_PORT}** page to get a promo code as user
 - open a browser on a **{APP_HOST}:{APP_PORT}/check** page to check and activate this promo as seller

+## git hooks
+remove a `target` directory (if exists) and run `cargo test` to enable git hooks.
+repeat it again to enable some changes in your hook files.